Washington Park (Chicago park): 2016 Olympic bid

 On September 21, 2006, Mayor Richard M. Daley announced that an Olympic Stadium was being proposed for Washington Park as part of Chicago's bid for the 2016 Summer Olympics (The International Olympic Committee requires cities have a dome with a seating capacity of at least 80,000 in order to be considered as summer Olympics hosts).
 The stadium would have seated 95,000 initially for the games, and would have been converted to a 10,000-seat below-ground arena for track-and-field and cultural events after the Olympics.
-The cost was estimated to be at least $300–400 million (USD).
+The cost was estimated to be at least US$300–400 million.
 The plan replaced the initial dual stadium opening ceremony facility.

 Additional details about the plan included new permanent hockey fields, use of Jones Armory, and new pedestrian juncture between the two halves of the park by tunneling part of Morgan Drive (55th).
 A later December 2008 plan added the olympic swimming venue to the park.
 The plan faced opposition from those holding the view that Washington Park's listing on the National Register of Historic Places could not have survived the execution of this Olympic plan.
 In addition to the opposition, the plan faced constraints because of the park's landmark status, which precluded federal money from being used to build a temporary stadium in the park.
 The October 2009 decision to award the 2016 Summer Games to Rio de Janeiro halted these plans.